futurice/backend-best-practices/README.md

 # General points on guidelines

 We do not want to limit ourselves to certain tech stacks or frameworks.
-Different problems require different solutions, and hence these guidelines should be valid for various backend architectures.
+Different problems require different solutions, and hence these guidelines are valid for various backend architectures.

 # Development environment setup in README.md